Niccolò di Pietro: Style and influences

 As in the work of Lorenzo and Pietro pronounced tendency to adapt Gothic painting, the researchers believe that this family was the main promoter of the North, the Gothic influence in Venetian art.
 On the other hand, it can be seen in the works of Niccolo an influence of the Bolognese school, which in the 14th century by such masters as Vitale da Bologna, Tommaso da Modena and Giovanni da Bologna, was one of the leaders in the development of a more realistic and lifelike reading religious subjects.
 In this regard, some researchers believe that Niccolo di Pietro could be a disciple of Giovanni da Bologna, as in the will of the latter from 23 to 24 October 1389 referred to a «Nicolao suo disipulo» ("his student Nicole").

 Pietro was a contemporary of the famous master Gentile da Fabriano, perhaps the best Italian artist who worked in the style of international Gothic; Gentile in 1408 to perform work in the Venetian Doge's Palace, and his refined manners could not affect the later works of Niccolo.

-Works and attributions

-There are only two signed artist work around which researchers with varying degrees of confidence collect stylistically similar works, attributing them Nicolo.
-In the world's museums and private collections is a series of paintings, which can be attributed to the Venetian painting of the 14th and 15th centuries; attribution of some of them varies from one critic to another.